 - 1. Single-Family Development Projects and Subdivisions.
 Single-family residential development projects and subdivisions, regardless of the number of dwellings proposed, shall provide 6-FT high walls, as follows: - a.
-A decorative masonry block wall shall be constructed along the perimeter of single-family development projects and subdivisions, including all interior side and rear project boundaries, and street frontages without front-on units. - b.
-A decorative masonry block wall shall be constructed along all street side property lines and along the rear property line of through lots, and shall be setback a minimum of 5 FT behind the sidewalk. - c.
+A decorative masonry block wall shall be constructed along the perimeter of single-family development projects and subdivisions, including all interior side and rear project boundaries, and street frontages without front-on units.

+- b.
+A decorative masonry block wall shall be constructed along all street side property lines and along the rear property line of through lots and shall be setback a minimum of 5 FT behind the sidewalk. - c.
 A masonry block wall shall be constructed along interior side and rear property lines.
-Walls shall not be required along property lines that abut a property zoned or used as open space, or maintained for recreation purposes.
+Walls shall not be required along property lines that abut a property zoned or used as open space or maintained for recreation purposes. - d.

-- d.
 A decorative masonry block wall shall be constructed between side yard walls and the adjacent dwelling.
 Appropriate gates for rear yard access shall be provided. - 2.
 Multiple-Family Development Projects and Subdivisions.
 Multiple-family residential development projects and subdivisions, regardless of the number of dwellings proposed, shall provide 6-FT high walls or fences, as follows: - a.
 A decorative masonry block wall, or decorative tube steel fence with decorative masonry pilasters, shall be constructed along the interior side and rear project boundaries of multiple-family development projects and subdivisions.
-Walls or fences shall not be required along property lines that abut a property zoned or used as open space, or maintained for recreation purposes. - b.
+Walls or fences shall not be required along property lines that abut a property zoned or used as open space or maintained for recreation purposes. - b.
 A minimum 6-FT high decorative masonry wall shall be constructed along property lines that separate multiple-family development projects from neighboring residential developments.
 The wall height shall be measured from the highest adjacent grade. - 3.
-Ponds and Swimming Pools.
-Any pond, wading pool, swimming pool, or similar body of water that is more than 1.5 FT in depth, whether located above or below ground, shall be fully enclosed by a minimum 5-FT high non-climbable fence.
-All entrances and exits from an enclosed pond or swimming pool area shall have self-closing, self-latching gate installed.
-All latches shall be located at least 4.5 FT above finish grade.
-Fences of picket-type construction, such as wrought iron or tube steel, shall not exceed 4 inches between pickets.
+Swimming Pools, Hot Tubs, Spas, Ponds, and Decorative Bodies of Water.
+Any swimming pool, hot tub, spa, pond, or decorative body of water that is more than 1.5 FT in depth, whether located above or below ground, shall be fully enclosed by a minimum 5-FT high decorative nonclimbable fence or wall, with decorative entrance and exit gates, and shall be constructed/installed pursuant to building code requirements.